d-zienke/Ghostman/README.md

 * add scoring system

 ## Version history
+* 1.2.0
+  * Buttons on the keyboard are now being marked after wrong guess
+  * Bug with updating the game's status message has been fixed
+  * New variant of button has been added (`.btn--outline`)
 * 1.1.0
   * Modal window with instructions on how to play has been added
 * 1.0.2